Goles/Battery/README.md

 * Changes color to reflect battery status (Green, Yellow, Red)
 * Displays battery percentage
 * Graph bar changes it's values between 0 and 100% (thanks to spark)
+* If you don't like the default colors, you can specify the good, medium and warning battery status colors using flags (__read usage__).

 ### Requirements